sad woman sitting on couch - how to overcome emotional painPin

 How to Overcome Emotional Pain – 9 Steps to Help You

-So now that we understand how important our emotional well-being (emotional health) is and how if we don’t take care of it, it manifests itself into aches and pains in our body, not to mention it really damages our mental health, let’s get to the steps on how to overcome emotional pain so we can start our healing process and finally be free.
+So now that we understand how important our emotional well-being (emotional health) is and how if we don’t take care of it, it manifests itself into aches and pains in our body, not to mention it really damages our mental health, let’s get to the steps on how to overcome this pain so we can start our healing process and finally be free.

-The first step in healing is to recognize that we do in fact have a problem or problems that need to be dealt with and healed.
-This honestly is the hardest part.
+The first step in healing is to recognize that we do, in fact, have a problem or problems that need to be dealt with and healed.
+This, honestly, is the hardest part.

 However, once you’ve dug up the past and put in the work to heal it, the rest is easy, sort of.